b-sahiti/safety_liveness_checker/README.md

     In slc/data/ there are generator script.
 It can generate tables of desired sizes.
     Each will have final rule * with default action and priority 1.
-    These in turn are input for generating combined tables also
+    These in turn are input for generating combined tables also.

+    For IDPS Tables : python IDPS_table_generator.py <rules count in multiples of 4> > sahiti_data_fw_idps/idps.txt

+    For FW (firewalls) Table python Firewall_table_generator.py <count in multiples of 5> > sahiti_data_fw_idps/fw.txt

 2. Combine tables Generator

-    From top level run python -m slc (function used is data_generation_fw_idps)
+    From top level run python -m slc --combine=1

     It saves combined table to slc/data/<individaul tables folder>/<indiviualsize>/table1_table2

-    Generation times needed will be printed
+    Generation times and table sizes will be printed.

 3. Generate individual NF State Machines.